-The events which fill today’s papers, such as demands for human rights, the rise of the British National Party and the tension between the Muslim and Christian worlds are not random bolts from the blue.
+The events which fill today’s papers are not random bolts from the blue.
 They have emerged from the pages of History and those who ignore or fail to understand the past will be condemned to relive it.
-One Iranian protesting about their election said, “Our blood is the ink with which History will be written.”

-The History curriculum is enhanced through a variety of visits, these include: Bignor Roman Villa, Butser Ancient Farm, D-Day Museum, Reading Museum, Winchester Cathedral and Singleton Open Air Museum.
+The History curriculum is enhanced through a variety of visits, these include: Ancient Egyptian Day, Bignor Roman Villa and a residential to Ypres.

 Head of Department

 Mr Max Tribe (Head of History and Year 7/8 Tutor) was awarded his BA Hons in History from Oxford Brookes University.
 Prior to his appointment as Head of History, he completed his teacher training at Amesbury and taught History to the lower school.
 Mrs Ronan and Mrs Noe also teach within the department.